Resources

 Icon

-1. What is Income from Other Sources under Taxation in India?
+1. What is the Income from Other Sources meaning in income tax?

-Income from Other Sources in Income Tax refers to earnings that do not fit under the main Income Tax Heads like Salary, House Property, Business/Profession, and Capital Gains.
-This head of income covers interest, rental, dividends, gifts, lottery winnings, and more, as listed in the Income from Other Sources section of the Income Tax Act.
+Income from Other Sources in Income Tax refers to earnings that don't fit under the main Income Tax heads, such as interest, rental income, dividends, gifts, lottery winnings, and others listed in the Income Tax Act.

 Agricultural income is usually exempt from tax.
 However, if total agricultural income exceeds a certain threshold, it may be combined with Taxable Income in India and taxed under the Income from Other Sources rules.